RicoJia/The-Dream-Robot/src/dream_gmapping/tmp_gazebo_plugin_dream_robot.md

 - map not published correctly?
 - Point not found?
 Give it a score?
 Check probablistic robotcs

+### Improvements
+- Neff is a measure of how scatterred our guesses are.
+They could be all bad
+- Why does particles not picking up the right pose?
+    - Resampling is not eliminating bad particles?
+Test: rotation, with lots of particles.
+        - penalty for not picking up the ray seems  not low enough;
+        - overall score is still low.
+A better metric? a not found score : 1.02^-15.12 = 0.74
+    - Motion model is kind of bad.
+If it's bad,  Map that has been built is also bad (TODO)
+        - using correction_kernel = 3 does seem to bring up an improvement.
+Going up may be saturated
+- Try gmapping

 ### Optional Improvement 1: Motion Model Reorg